 Class Action Securities Litigation - On November 14, 2018, a putative securities class action lawsuit was filed in the United States District Court for the Northern District of Illinois against MoneyGram and certain of its executive officers.
-The lawsuit asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and alleges that MoneyGram made material misrepresentations regarding its compliance with the stipulated order for permanent injunction and final judgment that the Company entered into with the Federal Trade Commission ("FTC") in October 2009 and with the DPA that MoneyGram entered into with the U.S. Attorney's Office for the Middle District of Pennsylvania and the U.S. Department of Justice in November 2012.
-The lawsuit seeks unspecified damages, equitable relief, interest, and costs and attorneys' fees.
+The lawsuit asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and alleges that MoneyGram made material misrepresentations regarding its compliance with the stipulated order for permanent injunction and final judgment that MoneyGram entered into with the Federal Trade Commission ("FTC") in October 2009 and with the deferred prosecution agreement (the "DPA") that MoneyGram entered into with the U.S. Attorney's Office for the Middle District of Pennsylvania and the U.S. Department of Justice in November 2012.
+The lawsuit seeks unspecified damages, equitable relief, interest and costs and attorneys' fees.
 MoneyGram believes the case is without merit and is vigorously defending this matter.
 We are unable to predict the outcome, or the possible loss or range of loss, if any, related to this matter.

 Shareholder Derivative Litigation - On February 19 and 20, 2019, two virtually identical shareholder derivative lawsuits were filed in the United States District Court for the Northern District of Texas.
-The suits, which have since been consolidated, purport to assert claims derivatively on behalf of MoneyGram against MoneyGram's directors and certain of its executive officers for violations of Sections 10(b), 14(a) and 20(a) of the Securities Exchange Act of 1934 and for common-law breach of fiduciary duty and unjust enrichment.
-The complaints assert that the individual defendants caused MoneyGram to make material misstatements regarding MoneyGram's compliance with the stipulated order and DPA described in the preceding paragraph and breached their fiduciary duties in connection with MoneyGram's compliance programs.
-The lawsuit seeks unspecified damages, equitable relief, interest, and costs and attorneys' fees.
+The suits, which were consolidated, purport to assert claims derivatively on behalf of MoneyGram against MoneyGram's directors and certain of its executive officers for violations of Sections 10(b), 14(a) and 20(a) of the Securities Exchange Act of 1934 and for common-law breach of fiduciary duty and unjust enrichment.
+The complaints asserted that the individual defendants caused MoneyGram to make material misstatements regarding MoneyGram's compliance with the stipulated order and DPA described below and breached their fiduciary duties in connection with MoneyGram's compliance programs.
+The lawsuit sought unspecified damages, equitable relief, interest and costs and attorneys' fees.
+On February 24, 2020, the United States District for the Northern District of Texas entered an agreed final judgment dismissing the consolidated case.
 On December 28, 2019, another MoneyGram shareholder filed a putative derivative action suit in the Court of Chancery of the State of Delaware, New Castle County, against certain of MoneyGram's officers and directors.
-The suit asserts claims for breach of fiduciary duty and other common law theories and seeks unspecified damages on behalf of MoneyGram based on allegations that the individual defendants failed to take appropriate actions to prevent or remedy noncompliance with the stipulated order and DPA described above.
-MoneyGram believes the derivative cases are without merit and is vigorously defending these matters.
-We are unable to predict the outcome, or the possible loss or range of loss, if any, related to these matters.
+The Delaware suit asserted claims for breach of fiduciary duty and other common law theories and sought unspecified damages on behalf of MoneyGram based on allegations that the individual defendants failed to take appropriate actions to prevent or remedy noncompliance with the stipulated order and DPA described below.
+On December 31, 2020, the Court of Chancery granted the motion to dismiss filed by MoneyGram and the individual defendants, holding that the complaint failed to plead particularized facts showing a substantial likelihood that MoneyGram's directors acted in bad faith.
+MoneyGram believes the Delaware case is without merit and intends to vigorously defend any appeal or further motion that the plaintiff may file.
+We are unable to predict the outcome, or the possible loss or range of loss, if any, related to this matter.